 The primary function of all these codecs, like G.711, G.729, is to make sure that people’s voices can actually be heard on the other end, irrespective of voice-related hurdles, like people talking softy.
 This is why we use G.711 on the traditional phone system, and not just say straight 8-bit PCM encoding or some form of music coding like MP2/3.

 In other words, these codecs are optimized for VOICE.
 And here lies the rub: the more efficient or aggressive a voice codec is in terms of how it deals with fluctuating bandwidth, the more likely it is that the codec is very highly voice-specific.

-The math behind information encoding and compression revolves entirely around throwing away information which is not relevant to the particular domain.
-Most voice codecs operate by utilizing some mathematical model of the human vocal tract, trying to figure out what stimuli in that vocal tract model caused a sound, and then only signalling those stimuli to the far end.
+The math behind information encoding and compression revolves entirely around throwing away information that is not relevant to the particular domain.
+Most voice codecs operate by utilizing some mathematical model of the human vocal tract, trying to figure out what stimuli in that vocal tract model caused a sound, and then only signaling those stimuli to the far end.

 Now a lot of people, myself included, will tend to say “just use G.711 on your VoIP system if you can” - which will make it sound like a POTS phone system, albeit with the caveats noted above regarding bandwidth and non-graceful degradation.

 Reality can be more complicated though.
-Since the intelligence and configuration reside in the endpoints now, every endpoint (e.g. VoIP phone, terminal adapter etc) must negotiate with every other party on the call as to what codec is going to be used.
-Behind the scenes, your phones are in fact having their own little dialogue, that go something like:
+Since the intelligence and configuration reside in the endpoints now, every endpoint (e.g. VoIP phone, terminal adapter, etc) must negotiate with every other party on the call as to what codec is going to be used.
+Behind the scenes, your phones are in fact having their own little dialogue, that goes something like: